LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 The input CSV file simply specifies, for each line of text, which pixels are black.

 One such input file is [secretimage.csv](./secretimage.csv).
 Contained within these numbers and commas is a masterpiece image.
 What does it look like??
 You'll have to write the program to find out!
+(You may have to zoom out and make the font size small to see the full majesty of the secret picture.
+You can do this in the IDE by going to 'View' from the top menu and selecting 'Font Size', then 'Decrease Font Size').

 Let's walk through a quick example.
 Say we have an input file that looked like this:
 ```nohighlight